brandonhrowe/the-big-splice/README.md

 # Future Developments

+### Migrate to Different NGINX host to Support Proper Video Playback

+As mentioned above, even though The Big Splice is currently being served through an NGINX server, the media files are not being served directly from NGINX, causing limitations in video playback.
+The main change that I hope to make is to serve the site from a different server where the NGINX configuration can be modified to serve the media assets.

 ### Optimize for Scaling

-One of the primary issues that would have to be changed should this project grow in scale is managing the media assets.
+One of the other primary issues that would have to be changed should this project grow in scale is managing the media assets.
 At the moment, the Django project itself is also responsible for running all of the FFmpeg processes as well.
 In an ideal setup, all video encoding would be allocated to its own server, separate from the main Django setup.

 Additionally, all of the media creation/retrieval could be handled by a service such as AWS.
 This could allow for more flexibility in the number of clips created, for example, as well as using higher quality material (rather than the Standard Def material from Internet Archive).